SophMC/notechain/README.md

 #####datetime

 - pd.to_datetime and datetime both need year, month and day.
-I don't think it is possible to just do with year and month
+I don't think it is possible to just do with year and month.

 #####SQL
+- You can extract parts of a date from a column (type=date) using functions YEAR(), MONTH() and DAYOFMONTH()
+- An empty string in a cell IS NOT NULL. so " " IS NOT NULL = 1 (true)
+- Use LIKE instead of = and NOT LIKE instead of !=

 --------------------